mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 logs.

 All commands require the monitor instance name as the first parameter.
-Failover selects the new master server automatically and does not require additional parameters.
+Failover selects the new primary server automatically and does not require additional parameters.
 Rejoin requires the name of the joining server as second parameter.
-Replication reset accepts the name of the new master server as second parameter.
+Replication reset accepts the name of the new primary server as second parameter.
-If not given, the current master is selected.
+If not given, the current primary is selected.

 Switchover takes one to three parameters.
-If only the monitor name is given, switchover will autoselect both the slave to promote and the current master as the server to be demoted.
-If two parameters are given, the second parameter is interpreted as the slave to promote.
-If three parameters are given, the third parameter is interpreted as the current master.
-The user-given current master is compared to the master server currently deduced by the monitor and if the two are unequal, an error is given.
+If only the monitor name is given, switchover will autoselect both the replica to promote and the current primary as the server to be demoted.
+If two parameters are given, the second parameter is interpreted as the replica to promote.
+If three parameters are given, the third parameter is interpreted as the current primary.
+The user-given current primary is compared to the primary server currently deduced by the monitor and if the two are unequal, an error is given.

 Example commands are below:
 ```
 call command mariadbmon failover MyMonitor
-call command mariadbmon rejoin MyMonitor OldMasterServ
+call command mariadbmon rejoin MyMonitor OldPrimaryServ
 call command mariadbmon reset-replication MyMonitor
-call command mariadbmon reset-replication MyMonitor NewMasterServ
+call command mariadbmon reset-replication MyMonitor NewPrimaryServ
 call command mariadbmon switchover MyMonitor
-call command mariadbmon switchover MyMonitor NewMasterServ
+call command mariadbmon switchover MyMonitor NewPrimaryServ
-call command mariadbmon switchover MyMonitor NewMasterServ OldMasterServ
+call command mariadbmon switchover MyMonitor NewPrimaryServ OldPrimaryServ
 ```

 The commands follow the standard module command syntax.
 All require the monitor configuration name (MyMonitor) as the first parameter.
-For switchover, the last two parameters define the server to promote (NewMasterServ) and the server to demote (OldMasterServ).
-For rejoin, the server to join (OldMasterServ) is required.
-Replication reset requires the server to promote (NewMasterServ).
+For switchover, the last two parameters define the server to promote (NewPrimaryServ) and the server to demote (OldPrimaryServ).
+For rejoin, the server to join (OldPrimaryServ) is required.
+Replication reset requires the server to promote (NewPrimaryServ).

 It is safe to perform manual operations even with automatic failover, switchover or rejoin enabled since automatic operations cannot happen simultaneously